98% Success Rate

 Welcome to the Land of the Buddha.
 Join our 8 days Nepal Buddhist Cultural Tour in which we take you to some of the most important Buddhist sites in the world, including the birthplace of Buddha – Lumbini.
 The tour combines both the natural and cultural aspects of touring in Nepal, starting from Kathmandu: the cultural, historical and political center of Nepal.
 Kathmandu has its own brand of cultural life which is based on unique mixture of different religions and faiths.
 In Kathmandu, we visit Boudhanath, Swoyambhunath, and many other important Buddhist monasteries.
 Then we head toward Pokhara – the adventure capital of Nepal.
 In Pokhara, along with some natural sites, we pay our visit to the World Peace Stupa and the Tibetan Refugee Center to get a firsthand experience of the Tibetan Buddhism lifestyle.
 Then we drive further southwest to the birthplace of Buddha, Lumbini.
 Devoting one full day in discovering the various cultural and spiritual sites at Lumbini, we drive back to Kathmandu for the return flight.

 The Nepal Buddhist Cultural Tour – 8 Days exposes you to a combination of natural and cultural sites, especially designed for those interested in the Buddhist monuments in the birthplace of Buddha.
-Depending upon the time you can spend for your Nepal trip, you may also find it interesting to check out our other tour packages.
+Depending upon the time you can spend for your Nepal trip.

 |Day 01 Arrive in Kathmandu||1,350m/4,429ft|